 Who I Am

-Cooke's first exhibition ‘Who I Am' was a collaborative effort with the London Borough of Newham, in celebration of 70 years since the arrival of the Windrush Generation.
-Cooke, was invited to exhibit a number of paintings based on portraiture of black male and female activists – a visual arts exhibition.
-Following this, there have been a number of additional exhibitions including the Inaugural C'Art exhibition which was held in Jamaica, January 2020.
+Cooke held her first solo exhibition ‘Who I Am’ in 2018, a collaborative effort with the London Borough of Newham, showcasing a celebration of 70 years since the arrival of the Windrush Generation.
+Eight new paintings based on portraitures of Black male and female activists were on display for a month, in London.

 In response to her artwork being seen, Cooke was invited again to exhibit a number of artworks at a showcase for Black History Month, in several venues around London.